Using Jupyter Lab as a Lightweight Remote Desktop

 Start a tmux session.

-Start JupyterLab in it, listening on localhost, with no password/token:
+Start JupyterLab in it, listening on localhost:8888, with no password/token:

 1

-Then open another tmux pane, set up push-pull-port, and push SSH port 22 to port $PUBLIC_PORT of remote public server $PUBLIC_HOST:
+Then open another tmux pane, set up push-pull-port, and push port 8888 to port $PRIVATE_PORT (localhost only) of remote public server $PUBLIC_HOST:

 1